Verendrye Site

 The Verendrye Site is an historical archaeological site off Verendrye Drive in Fort Pierre, Stanley County, South Dakota, United States.
-Now a small public park, it is the place where the La Vérendrye brothers, the first known Europeans to explore this area, placed a lead plate bearing the crest of France, to claim the territory for their homeland, during their 1742-43 expedition to the Rocky Mountains.
+Now a small public park, it is the place where the La Vérendrye brothers, the first known Europeans to explore this area, placed a lead plate bearing the coat of arms of France, to claim the territory for their homeland, during their 1742–1743 expedition to the Rocky Mountains.

 This site was declared a National Historic Landmark in 1991.
 A monument has been erected at the site to explain the history.

 Setting

 The Verendrye Site occupies a low hill overlooking the western bank of the Missouri River, which flows south between Fort Pierre and Pierre.
 It is accessed via a paved drive from Verendrye Drive to the north.
 A small circular turnaround has a few spaces for parking, and the noted monument is directly adjacent.

 The marker is made of granite and stands about 4 ft high.
 It bears this inscription: Here on // March 30, 1743 // The Verendryes // Buried a lead // tablet to claim // this region for // France.
 This // tablet found // on Feb.
 16, 1913, is // the first written // record of the // visit of white // men to // South Dakota.
 In smaller type, the inscription continues: Erected by // State Historical // Society // and Ft.
 Pierre // Commercial Club // 1933.